John S. McCain Jr.: Early years, education, and family

 Upon graduation, he was commissioned an ensign and assigned to duty aboard the battleship Oklahoma in the Pacific.
 He applied to flight school to become a naval aviator, but was turned down due to a heart murmur, and was accepted at Submarine School at Naval Submarine Base New London in Connecticut instead.
 There, he placed 28th out of 29 in his class.

 While stationed on Oklahoma in Long Beach, California, McCain met Roberta Wright, a freshman at the University of Southern California whose father was a successful wildcatter.
 After Roberta's mother objected to her daughter associating with a sailor, the couple eloped to Tijuana, Baja California, Mexico, marrying in Caesar's Bar on January 21, 1933.
 McCain was suspended five days for leaving ship without permission.
-The couple would have three children: Jean Alexandra "Sandy" McCain (born 1934), John Sidney McCain III (born 1936 at Coco Solo Naval Air Station in the Panama Canal Zone), and Joseph Pinckney McCain II (born 1942 at Naval Submarine Base New London).
+The couple would have three children: Jean Alexandra "Sandy" McCain (1934−2019, born at Coco Solo Naval Air Station in the Panama Canal Zone); John Sidney McCain III (1936−2018, also born at Coco Solo Naval Air Station); and Joseph Pinckney McCain II (born 1942 at Naval Submarine Base New London).

 The family was frequently uprooted as they followed McCain from New London to Pearl Harbor, Hawaii, and other stations in the Pacific Ocean; Roberta took on the lead role in raising the children.
 In 1934, McCain was praised for loyalty and for performing his duties very well, but his fitness report said he suffered from nervousness, and he was treated for weight loss at Pearl Harbor Naval Hospital.
 He served in the old, World War I-era submarines S-45 and R-13.
 From 1938 to 1940, he returned to the Naval Academy for a stint of teaching electrical engineering to midshipmen.
 He later said of this position, "The lads learned soon enough never to try to hoodwink an old hoodwinker."
 In 1940 and early 1941, he sailed in the more modern submarine USS Skipjack (SS-184) as part of the Pacific Fleet's SubDiv 15.
 In April 1941, McCain was detached to his first command, the antique USS O-8 (SS-69), recommissioned as a training boat at the Submarine School in New London.